A Survey of Explainable Graph Neural Networks: Taxonomy and Evaluation Metrics: Evaluation Metrics for GNN Explainers

-where $|S_i|_{total}$ represents the total number of features such as nodes, nodes features, and edges in the original graph model; while $|s_i|$ is the important features found by the explainable methods and it is a subset of $|S_i|$; $N$ is the total number of samples.
+where the $|S_i|_{total}$ represents the total number of features (e.g., nodes, nodes features, or edges) in the original graph model; while $|s_i|$ is the size of important features/nodes found by the explainable methods and it is a subset of $|S_i|$; $N$ is the total number of samples.
+Note that higher sparsity values indicate that explanations are sparser and likely to capture only the most essential input information.
+Hence, a~\emph{higher} $Sparsity$ ($\uparrow$) is desired.

-\textbf{Accuracy} is the proportion of explanations that are "correct".
-There are two definitions to measure the \emph{accuracy} of explainable methods.
-First, one can use the percentage of the identified important features (e.g., nodes, node features, and edges) to the true important truth~\cite{luo2020parameterized,ying2019gnn} (see~\cref{eq:acc_1}):

-where $|S_i|_{gt}$ represents the truth important number of features; while $|s_i|$ is the important features identified by the explainable methods; $N$ is the total number of samples.
-While this approach is simple and intuitive, however, it requires the ground-truth explanations of datasets, which is often hard to obtain in real world.
-The other one, which is derived from the perspective of models predictions, measures the prediction accuracy~\cite{lin2020graph,yu2021scene}.

-\textbf{Robustness} means the explanations of interpretation methods resist attacks such as input corruption/perturbation, adversarial attack and model manipulation.
-A robust interpretation method can provide similar explanations despite the presence of such attacks~\cite{luo2020parameterized,zhang2020relex}.

-\textbf{Contrastivity} means the ratio of the Hamming distance between binarized heat-maps for positive and negative classes~\cite{pope2019explainability}.
-The underlying idea behind contrastivity is that the highlighted features by an explanation method should vary across classes.
+\paragraph{Contrastivity (CST).} CST means the ratio of the Hamming distance between binarized heat-maps for positive and negative classes~\cite{pope2019explainability}.
+The underlying idea behind contrastivity is that the highlighted features by an explanation method should vary across classes. ~\cite{pope2019explainability} and ~\cite{Reinforced_Causal_Explainer} defined and used CST to evaluate the explainability of their methods.
+One can define fidelity as shown in~\cref{eq:cst}.
+And a~\emph{lower} $CST^-$ ($\downarrow$) is desired.

+\paragraph{Stability.} Graph explanation stability refers to the ability of a Graph Neural Network (GNN) to produce consistent explanations even when the input graph is slightly altered or perturbed.
+This is important for ensuring the reliability and interpretability of the model's decisions.
+In~\cite{GRAPHXAI_2022}, authors measure graph explanation stability by computer the instability degree.
+They calculate the instability as~\cref{eq:stability}.